 Who is Involved?

-In any bullying situation, whether it be physical, emotional, social, verbal, sexual or even cyberbullying, there can be three groups involved.
+In any bullying situation, whether physical, emotional, social, verbal, sexual or even cyberbullying, there are three groups involved.
 There are bullies, victims, and bystanders.
 Bullies are those who are either aggressively or passively causing harm to another individual.
 Victims are the individuals being bullied and can either internalize the abuse and be more passive, or externalize it and have an aggressive response to the abuse (sometimes leading them to be a bully themselves).
 Bystanders are the individuals that witness the incident.
 They can either be defenders and take the side of the victim, they can be onlookers and not take either side, or they can be follower/supporters and take the side of the bully, sometimes becoming one themselves.
-Although bystanders are not directly involved, they, like the bully and the victim, are affected as well.
+Although not directly involved, bullying affects bystanders, as well.

 Studies, such as one done by Marcel F. van der Wal, Cees A. M. de Wit and Remy A. Hirasing in 2003, showed that there is a direct relation between bullying and symptoms of depression and suicidal ideations.
-This study in particular found that boys and girls that were bullied, both directly and indirectly, were more likely to show signs of depression and suicidal thoughts than those who did not report being bullied.
-On top of this, Victims also experience symptoms of stress, such as headaches and stomach aches, and anxiety.
-However, victims are not the only ones who’s health is affected.
+This study, in particular, found that boys and girls that were bullied, both directly and indirectly, were more likely to show signs of depression and suicidal thoughts than those who did not report being bullied.
+On top of this, Victims also experience symptoms of stress, such as headaches and stomachaches, and anxiety.
+However, victims are not the only ones whose health is affected.

-Bullies and bystanders are also affected by bullying incidents.
+Bullying incidents also affect bullies and bystanders.
 According to StopBullying.gov, bullies are more likely to engage in drug and alcohol abuse and early sexual activity.
 All of which open doors to many other health risks and problems.
 Sometimes, bullies adopt these symptoms and behaviors because they are externalizing abuse they are getting at school or at home.
 Like bullies, bystanders are also more likely to engage in substance abuse.
 However, they are more susceptible to depression, anxiety, fear, and other mental issues like the victim.
 They may also experience feelings of guilt, which can also have an impact on their health and academics.

 How Does it Affect Their Academics?